-How to Create a Brand Message That Connects
+How to Create a Brand Message in 5 Simple Steps

 Your brand message never changes.
 It serves as a foundation for all business communication.

-Your slogan should create a direct link to your business.
-Its purpose is to help people remember your company when they need your product or service.
-This is known as brand recall.
+If you have a slogan, it should create a direct link to what your business does.
+The purpose of having one is to help people remember your company when they need your product or service.

 To illustrate, I will use two examples.